D-DanielYang/models/docs/community/README.md

     <tr>
         <td>2</td>
         <td><a href="https://arxiv.org/pdf/1603.08511v5.pdf">Colorful Image Colorization</a></td>
         <td><details><summary>Abstract</summary><div>Given a grayscale photograph as input, this paper attacks the problem of hallucinating a plausible color version of the photograph.
 This problem is clearly underconstrained, so previous approaches have either relied on significant user interaction or resulted in desaturated colorizations.
 We propose a fully automatic approach that produces vibrant and realistic colorizations.
 We embrace the underlying uncertainty of the problem by posing it as a classification task and use class-rebalancing at training time to increase the diversity of colors in the result.
 The system is implemented as a feed-forward pass in a CNN at test time and is trained on over a million color images.
-We evaluate our algorithm using a "colorization Turing test," asking human participants to choose between a generated and ground truth color image.
+We evaluate our algorithm using a"colorization Turing test,"asking human participants to choose between a generated and ground truth color image.
 Our method successfully fools humans on 32% of the trials, significantly higher than previous methods.
 Moreover, we show that colorization can be a powerful pretext task for self-supervised feature learning, acting as a cross-channel encoder.
 This approach results in state-of-the-art performance on several feature learning benchmarks.</div></details></td>
         <td>AuC: non-rebal=89.5%rebal=67.3%VGG Top-1 Class Acc=56%AMT Labeled Real=32.3%</td>
         <td><a href="https://github.com/Callifrey/Paddle-CIC">快速开始</a></td>
     </tr>